teresiawairimu/alx-system_engineering-devops/0x19-postmortem/README.md

 Postmortem: Apache 500 Error Due to Typo in WordPress Configuration Issue Summary
-  .
-Duration of Outage: 16-08-2024, 08:10PM - 08:30PM EAT (25 minutes)
+1. Duration of Outage: 16-08-2024, 08:10PM - 08:30PM EAT (25 minutes)
-  .
-Impact: The Apache Web server returned HTTP 500 Internal Server Error for all requests, causing teh primary WordPress site to be inaccessible.
-100% of users were unable to access teh site during the outage.
+2. Impact: The Apache Web server returned HTTP 500 Internal Server Error for all requests, causing the primary WordPress site to be inaccessible 100% of users were unable to access the site during the outage.
-  .
-Root Cause: The root cause was a typo in the 'wp-settings.php' file where a file extension was mistakenly written as '.phpp' instead of '.php'.
+3. Root Cause: The root cause was a typo in the 'wp-settings.php' file where a file extension was mistakenly written as '.phpp' instead of '.php'.
 This caused the 'require_once' function to fail, leading to the PHP script crashing and returning a 500 error.
 Timeline
 08:10PM EAT: Monitoring systems detected an increase in HTTP 500 errors from the Apache server, trigerring an alert.
 08:13PM EAT: The on-call engineer received the alert and immediately began investigating by checking the Apache error logs, which pointed to a PHP issue.